-Introduction: This example demonstrates an older method of using IRI FieldShield to protect data found within MongoDB tables.
+Note: This example demonstrates an older, less direct method of using IRI FieldShield to protect data found within MongoDB tables.
 As you will read, the MongoDB Export Utility would be used to extract data and create a CSV file that FieldShield would then process and apply data protections prior to loading the newly secured data back into MongoDB.
 IRI now offers direct drivers that move data between MongoDB collections and IRI software engines like FieldShield or Voracity.
-Information on the direct data masking process for MongoDB is found here.
+Our how-to-article on more direct data masking of MongoDB through ODBC (2016) is here, and through MongoDB’s native driver supported as of CoSort v10 in 2018 is here.

 MongoDB is a powerful NoSQL database that can store large amounts of data in packets called collections (similar to tables in relational databases).
 Though it scales horizontally (add power to the database by adding machines), MongoDB has no internal way to mask data once it has been entered, other than manually updating each record.